Ventilator Management Overview and Practice Questions

 29. When the ventilator frequency is over 20/min, the incidence of what is increased?

-Auto-PEEP; especially when the pressure support ventilation is also used.
+Auto-PEEP; especially when the pressure support ventilation is used.

 30. Why is it undesirable to increase the ventilator tidal volume in order to increase the minute ventilation or to reduce the PaCO2?

-A higher tidal volume causes a higher PIP, which in turn can increase the incidence of ventilator-related lung injury (barotrauma).
+A higher tidal volume causes a higher PIP, which in turn can increase the incidence of ventilator-induced lung injury (VILI).

-32. During weaning attempts, for patients who are unable to maintain prolonged spontaneous ventilation or to overcome airway resistance, what should be tired?
+32. What should be tried during weaning attempts for patients who are unable to maintain prolonged spontaneous ventilation or overcome airway resistance?

 Until the spontaneous tidal volume increases to an acceptable level.

 34. Some practitioners prefer to titrate the pressure support level until the spontaneous respiratory rate is reduced to a desirable level.
-This change in respiratory rate is usually observed in conjunction with?
+This change in respiratory rate is usually observed in conjunction with what?

 An increase in the spontaneous tidal volume.

-35. Describe the potential effects of using an excessive ventilator tidal volume and the effects of using an insufficient ventilator tidal volume?
+35. What are the potential effects of using an excessive tidal volume and the effects of using an insufficient tidal volume?

-Excessive tidal volumes increase the likelihood of ventilator-related lung injuries (barotrauma, hyperventilation).
-Insufficient tidal volumes may lead to hypoventilation and atelectasis (increased CO2).
+Excessive tidal volumes increase the likelihood of ventilator-related lung injuries (e.g., barotrauma, and hyperventilation).
+Insufficient tidal volumes may lead to hypoventilation and atelectasis (e.g., increased CO2).

-Patients with low compliance do not have very stretchable lungs, therefore, high pressure is going to strain the lungs more so than someone with good compliance.
+Patients with low compliance do not have very stretchable lungs; therefore, high pressure will strain the lungs more than someone with good compliance.

-37. The incidence of ventilator-induced lung injuries may be reduced how?
+37. How can the incidence of ventilator-induced lung injuries be reduced?

-38. The small tidal volume used in permissive hypercapnia often causes what?
+38. Small tidal volumes used in permissive hypercapnia often cause what?

 Alveolar hypoventilation, CO2 retention, and respiratory acidosis.

 40. A recent arterial blood gas report of a patient with chronic bronchitis shows mild hypoxemia.
-The initial method to improve the patient’s oxygenation status is to:
+What is the initial method to improve the patient’s oxygenation status?

 41. Refractory hypoxemia is usually caused by what?

-Intrapulmonary shunting, and it does not respond very well to oxygen therapy alone.
+Intrapulmonary shunting and does not respond very well to oxygen therapy alone.

 42. During oxygen therapy, excessive oxygen should be avoided because of what?